att/netarbiter/sds/install-kubeadm/README.md

 1. Install docker, kubelet, and kubeadm
 ```
 ./install-workernode.sh latest
-# In your master node, if you have used a specific Kubernetes version instead of `latest`, you should use it.
+# In your master node, if you have used a specific Kubernetes version instead of `latest`, you should use it here.
 ```

 2. Join the K8s cluster.